Henri Lloyd: Fashion

+In 2023 the brand announced the appointment of Scottish Menswear Designer Kestin Hare as Creative Director.

 Change of Ownership

 Facing severe financial difficulties in early 2018 Henri Lloyd reduced costs and divested assets.
 In March 2018 they sold the Henri Lloyd brand and trademarks to Aligro Group, a Swedish investment firm.

-On 8 June 2018 it was announced that the company had been put into administration, similar to bankruptcy.
+On 8 June 2018 it was announced that the company had been put into administration.
 Three days later it was announced that the company was purchased by Aligro Group.
 Altogether 128 jobs were lost, the company's Manchester office shuttered and the brand moved to be based in Sweden.
-Only 4 of the 132 jobs in the Smithfold Lane office were saved.

 In September 2018 the firm announced a relaunch of all lines in 2019 with "25 styles for men and women.
-The products are adapted for one design sailing, keelboats and superyachts, with a focus on Northern European and Mediterranean sailors."
+The products are adapted for one design sailing, keelboats and super yachts, with a focus on Northern European and Mediterranean sailors."

+In 2022 the brand was acquired by Monte Rosa Capital.